omundy/dig250-game-art-dev/README.md

 # Game Art and Development

-Examples, tutorials, and references for ART 270 Art for Games and DIG 250 Game Development
+Examples, tutorials, and references for

+* ART 270 Art for Games
+* DIG 250 Game Development